 The two main costs you will face as a postgraduate student are tuition fees and living expenses.

 Each of our postgraduate programmes has a specific cost for tuition.
 Tuition fees are listed for each programme entry wherever possible.

-Fees vary between programmes and the amount you pay will depend on whether you are a UK, EU or international student.
+Fees vary between programmes and the amount you pay will depend on whether you are a UK or international student.
 If you are unsure which fees you should pay, read about how we determine your fee status.